jbiason/blog/content/quotes/random/index.md

 > "Don’t say condemn it because it can happen to you one day.
 Condemn it
 > because it is wrong."
 -- mysticashi@mastodon.social

+> "He that would govern others, first should be the master of himself."